Artemis: Worship

+Pre-pubescent and adolescent Athenian girls were sent to the sanctuary of Artemis at Brauron to serve the Goddess for one year.
+During this time, the girls were known as arktoi, bears.
 A myth explaining this servitude states that a bear had formed the habit of regularly visiting the town of Brauron, and the people there fed it, so that, over time, the bear became tame.
 A girl teased the bear, and, in some versions of the myth, it killed her, while, in other versions, it clawed out her eyes.
 Either way, the girl's brothers killed the bear, and Artemis was enraged.
 She demanded that young girls "act the bear" at her sanctuary in atonement for the bear's death.